-NOTE 5 - RESTRUCTURING ACTIVITIES
+NOTE 6 - RESTRUCTURING ACTIVITIES

 In August 2001, the Company restructured its organization, which involved the termination of 65 employees, or 17% of the workforce, who were assisted with outplacement support and severance.
 The reduction affected 16 employees in Austin, Texas, 30 employees in King of Prussia, Pennsylvania, and 19 employees in remote and international locations.
 The restructuring was the result of eliminating certain business elements that did not contribute to Forgent's software and professional services and intellectual property licensing businesses as well as efforts to increase efficiencies and to significantly reduce administrative costs.
-All of the employees were terminated and the Company recorded a one-time charge of \$818 in the first quarter of fiscal 2002 for the restructuring and is disclosed as part of discontinued operations on the Consolidated Statement of Operations.
+All of the employees were terminated and the Company recorded a one-time charge of \$818 in the first quarter of fiscal 2002 for the restructuring.
 All of the involuntary termination benefits were paid in fiscal 2002.

-NOTE 6 - DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES
+NOTE 7 - DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES